nihbaku/c_programming_a_modern_approach/chapter_2/notes.md

 - The "main" function is a critical part of a C program, it get's called automatically when the program is executed.

 - The main function returns a value to the OS for error handling.

+- A string literal is a series of characters enclosed in double quotation marks, like "apple"

+- The "//" notation of the comment was introduced in C99 and terminates after a linebreak.
+The "/* */" combo preceeds this and ends if the last "*/" is reached.

+- Arithmetics on floats might be slower than on ints.
+And floats maybe approximated when storing them, i.e. 0.1 -> 0.9999999987

+- In C89 ALL declarations have to come before the first statement.
+In C99 this was changed that they have to be declared, before they are used.

+- It is said in the book that it is best practice to have a succeeding "f" behind floats: "float foo = 0.5f".
+Otherwise the compiler might through an error.
+My search has shown, that this actually specifies the type of float, i.e. "double" or "float" ... and thus is needed to specify which type of float we want.